react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 -------------------

-What is that `observe` function I import?
-It's just the most minimal way I can think of to subscribing to the changing state.
+What is this `observe` function I import?
+It's just the most minimal way I can think of to subscribe to a changing state.
 I could've made it an `EventEmitter` but why on Earth even *go there* when all I need is a single change event?
 I could have made `Game` an object model, but why do that, when all I need is a stream of values?

 Just to verify that this subscription API makes some sense, I'm going to write a fake `Game` that emits random positions: